 The state encourages parents to follow AAP (American Academy of Pediatrics) guidelines.
 The guidelines recommend children should use a rear-facing seat until they are at least 2 years old or until they exceed the car seat manufacturer’s height and weight limits.
 The maximum weight for most seats is at least 20 pounds, although some manufacturers are now making seats that can support infants of up to 40 pounds.
 This means some children may use a rear-facing seat until age 4, which is still recommended by AAP.

-By law, children ages 4 and 5 are allowed to use a booster seat.
-However, most experts agree this is too young and children in this age group should be secured in a forward-facing or rear-facing seat.
-Using the manufacturer’s manual to decide when to transition your child may be the safest way since you will still be in line with the state’s car seat laws.
+Florida requires booster seats for children who are aged 4 to 5.
+Unfortunately, this is not in line with best practices for child safety.
 Typically, children are ready for booster seats when they weigh at least 40 pounds and are older than 5 years.
 For a safe fit, the shoulder belt should cross the center of your child’s chest (not neck) and the lap belt should lie low across the upper thighs.
 Additionally, the seat must meet the federal safety standards and be secured in the back seat.
 Once your child is 4’9’’ or taller, he or she can now transition to a regular car seat belt.

 Florida allows children to sit in the front seat once they are 6 years or older.
 However, this is highly discouraged because children are too small for regular seat belts at this age.
 Regular car seat belts were designed to fit people with a height of 4’9’’ or more, so children wearing them may be exposed to serious injury in case of an accident due to oversize seat belts.
 If the shoulder belts and lap belts are wrongly positioned across the child’s body, serious damage to the spleen, intestines and spine may occur due to the forces exerted on the child during a car crash.
 Most experts recommend children should start wearing seat belts at age 8 as long as they have a height of 4’9’’.